WeyinmiA/Clustering-LA-Neighborhoods/README.md

 Graduate students and undergraduate students alike who aren’t familiar with the LA area and are not sure where they would like to live in, may benefit from this explorative project!

 ## Data
 The [LA addresses data](https://catalog.data.gov/dataset/addresses-in-the-city-of-los-angeles) is sourced from [data.lacity.org](data.lacity.org) provided by the department: Bureau of Engineering.
 It is used in conjunction with [Foursquare location data](https://foursquare.com).

+## Methodology
-The Foursquare API is leveraged to explore and segment the neighborhoods in LA.
-Foursquare's **explore** function will be utilized to get the most common venue categories in each neighborhood.
+After the data has been loaded and preprocessed, a call to the Foursquare API will be made to explore and segment the neighborhoods in LA.
+Foursquare's **explore** function will be utilized to get the most common venue categories (within a radius of 500 metres) in each neighborhood.
 This will then be aggregated with the neighborhood data and subsequently used to group the neighborhoods into clusters.
+The clustering algorithm of choice to complete this task will be the *k*-means.
+Finally, the Folium library will be used to visualize the neighborhoods and their emerging clusters.